hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ###### *Encoding:*

 `FieldElements` scalars are encoded as 32-byte little-endian numbers.
-Curve points are encoded as two components (x, y) that differ in size for each group of the curve.
+Curve points are encoded as two components (x, y) that differ in size for each curve group.
 Group 1 `GroupElements` have the form (X, Y) for each 32 little-endian bytes number.
 Group 2 `GroupElements` have the form (X₁, X₂, Y₁, Y₂) each 32 little-endian bytes numbers.

 The point at infinity in all cases is stored at 32-byte 0 value for each component.